CHEF’S TABLE: LEGENDS: Episode 1.1: “Jamie Oliver”

 Violence:

-No violence.
-However, there are instances of people cutting, chopping, slapping and smashing food/ingredients (such as dough, meat, etc.);
+No violence against humans, but there are examples of people cutting, chopping, slapping, and smashing food/ingredients (such as dough, meat, veggies, etc.);

 Sex:

-No sex.
-However, there are multiple instances of a couple (dating at the time, but would eventually marry) kissing, hugging and holding hands.
-There are also instances of a man with his arm around his friend (a man) and dances with multiple women at a party;
+No sex scenes or sexual immorality, but there are a few instances of a couple (dating at the time, but would eventually marry) kissing, hugging and holding hands, plus instances of a man with his arm around his friend (a man) and the man dances with multiple women during a party montage;

 Nudity: